Pakistan fans stick by their team despite poor run

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LONDON: “It seems we are in Pakistan,” Waqar Younis tells me as he walks into the Media Box at Lord’s on Sunday.
+LONDON: “It seems we are in Pakistan,” Waqar Younis tells me as he walks in the Media Box at Lord’s on Sunday.

 The fans have been there to support the Pakistan team since the start of the World Cup.
 The fans turned up in big numbers at Trent Bridge in Nottingham for Pakistan’s opening game against West Indies.
 Despite the crushing defeat, they were back at the same venue a few days later and were duly rewarded as Pakistan put their best foot forward to record a stunning victory against the hosts.